G-7 nations gather to pledge 1B vaccine doses for world - WTMJ

 Associated Press

-CARBIS BAY, England (AP) — World leaders from the Group of Seven industrialized nations are set to commit at their summit to share at least 1 billion coronavirus shots with struggling countries around the world — half the doses coming from the U.S. and 100 million from the U.K.
+CARBIS BAY, England (AP) — Leaders from the Group of Seven industrialized nations are set to commit at their summit to sharing at least 1 billion coronavirus shots with struggling countries around the world — half the doses coming from the U.S. and 100 million from the U.K.

-“We’re going to help lead the world out of this pandemic working alongside our global partners,” Biden said, adding that the G-7 nations would join the U.S. in outlining their vaccine donation commitments at the three-day summit.
+“We’re going to help lead the world out of this pandemic working alongside our global partners,” Biden said.
 The G-7 also includes Canada, France, Germany, Italy and Japan.

-The leaders meeting in the resort of Carbis Bay hope to energize the global economy as well.
-On Friday they are set to formally embrace a global minimum tax of at least 15% on corporations, seconding an agreement reached a week ago at a meeting of their finance ministers.
+The leaders hope the meeting in the resort of Carbis Bay will also energize the global economy.
+On Friday, they are set to formally embrace a global minimum tax of at least 15% on corporations, following an agreement reached a week ago by their finance ministers.
 The minimum is meant to stop companies from using tax havens and other tools to avoid taxes.

 It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects, in addition to creating an alternative that could remove some European countries’ digital services taxes that largely hit U.S. tech firms.